giovancombo/DLA-Labs/lab3/README.md

 So, in this section, I will compare the performances of REINFORCE and Deep Q-Learning algorithms in solving two of the most common OpenAI Gymnasium environments: [CartPole](https://gymnasium.farama.org/environments/classic_control/cart_pole/), and [Lunar Lander](https://gymnasium.farama.org/environments/box2d/lunar_lander/).

+To set things up, I firstly implement a lander that takes totally random actions at each time tick.
+Obviously, the total reward will be very bad.

+**random run on Lander**

+Now I will try to use the REINFORCE algorithm: running the two versions of it made me find out that the episode-wise REINFORCE is the only one that "works" in this task, as opposite to the CartPole environment, which showed better results with the interaction-wise REINFORCE.

+**REINFORCE on Lander**

+And finally, the Deep Q-Learning technique.

+**DQN on Lander**

+To complete the experience, let's try to solve also the CartPole environment.

+**REINFORCE and DQN on CartPole**

 ---
 ### Exercise 3.3: Advanced techniques

 The `REINFORCE` and Q-Learning approaches, though venerable, are not even close to the state-of-the-art.
 Nowadays, one of the most powerful approaches for solving DRL environments is [Proximal Policy Optimization (PPO)](https://arxiv.org/abs/1707.06347).

 Curious about its implementation, I decided to use [this off-the-shelf implementation of PPO]() to solve the Lunar Lander environment and compare my results with those of Q-Learning and REINFORCE.

+PPO uses the Actor-Critic approach for the agent.
+This means that it uses two models, one called the Actor and the other called Critic.
+The Actor model performs the task of learning what action to take under a particular observed state of the environment.
+In the LunarLander case, it takes eight values list of the game as input which represents the current state of our rocket and gives a particular action what engine to fire as output.